History Files Nav bar

 371 BC

-Part of the post-Peloponnesian War conflicts.
-Cleombrotus leads the allied Spartan-Peloponnesian army against the Thebans under Epaminondas at the Battle of Leuctra.
-His death and the utter defeat of his army leads to the end of Spartan dominance in Greece.
+Cleombrotus leads the allied Spartan-Peloponnesian army of about seven hundred Spartans and thirteen hundred allies (some reluctant) against a Theban army three times their number under Epaminondas at the Battle of Leuctra.
+Cleombrotus' death and the utter defeat of his army leads to the helots being freed and Spartan dominance in Greece being ended forever.

 371 - 370 BC